 To aid in this task, we have developed DisVis, a GPU-accelerated Python software package and command line tool (disvis) for quantifying and visualizing the accessible interaction space of distance-restrained binary complexes.
 Disvis takes as input two atomic structures and a file with distance restraints, and outputs the sum of complexes complying with a given number of restraints together with a density showing the maximum number of consistent restraints at every position in space.
 This indicates whether all data are consistent and can be combined without violations, and allows identification of false positives, quantification of the information content of the restraints and visualization of interesting regions in the interaction space.
-The method is generic and can easily be incorporated into existing FFT-accelerated docking programs as a distance-dependent energy function, allowing the ‘marriage made in heaven’ of direct sampling and scoring of FFT-generated docking poses (Vajda et al., 2013) at a small computational cost.
+The method is generic and can easily be incorporated into existing Fast Fourier Transform (FFT)-accelerated docking programs as a distance-dependent energy function, allowing the ‘marriage made in heaven’ of direct sampling and scoring of FFT-generated docking poses (Vajda et al., 2013) at a small computational cost.

 Methods